AnishBashyal/NotesAI/README.md

 **What's next for LectureToNotes.ai**

-- Allow users to share and combine notes with each other directly from website
+- Allow users to share and combine notes with each other
 - Multilingual support
-- Real-world testing and integrating feedback from community
+- Allow users to customize the prompts, and personalize style of notes to their preference